Estimation of Optimal Dynamic Treatment Assignment Rules under Policy Constraints: Setup

-We consider estimating the optimal DTR that maximizes the welfare $W(\cdot)$ over $\MG$ from the sample $\left\{ Z_{i}\right\} _{i=1}^{n}$.
-In the following section, We provide two methods to estimate the optimal DTR and evaluate their statistical properties in terms of the maximum average welfare-regret.
+We consider estimating the optimal DTR that maximizes the welfare $W(\cdot)$ over $\MG$ from the sample $\left\{ Z_{i}:i=1,\ldots,n\right\} $.
+In the subsequent section, we present two methods to estimate the optimal DTR, and show their statistical properties.